The covid problems at conference tournaments should be a warning sign for the NCAA

 The ACC, MEAC and Big 12 tournaments also had brackets, brimming with teams and stories and possibility.
-Those brackets took dents when Duke, then North Carolina A&T, then Virginia, then Kansas had to withdraw midway before quarterfinals or semifinals because of positive coronavirus tests within their programs.
+Those brackets took dents when Duke, then North Carolina A&T, then Virginia, then Kansas had to withdraw, before quarterfinals or semifinals, because of positive coronavirus tests within their programs.
 Big games wound up as glum walkovers, leaving the question of whether the big bracket might suffer some similar fate, even as teams will inhabit a bubble in Indianapolis, the one-area site of this year’s event.

 The global pandemic that scuttled the event last year hung around long enough to leave it with a raft of oddball protocols this year.
 There’s a system of alternates in case any of the 31 automatic-bid teams or 37 at-large teams can’t make it to Indianapolis.
 (The selection committee will choose alternates for the latter, the conferences for the former.)
-There’s a deadline of Tuesday at 6 p.m. for when a team can withdraw and an alternate can replace it.
+There’s a deadline of 6 p.m.
+Tuesday for when a team can withdraw and an alternate can replace it.

 All teams and their support staffs, 34 people in total, must produce seven consecutive days of negative tests before reaching Indianapolis.
 Any team can play if it can bring five players who are available after testing and tracing protocols.